privacyguides/privacyguides.org/docs/encryption.md

     **LUKS** is the default full disk encryption method for Linux.
 It can be used to encrypt full volumes, partitions, or create encrypted containers.

-    ## Creating encrypted containers
+    ???
+"Creating and opening encrypted containers"
         ```
         dd if=/dev/urandom of=/path-to-file bs=1M count=1024 status=progress
         sudo cryptsetup luksFormat /path-to-file
         ```

-    ## Opening encrypted containers
+        #### Opening encrypted containers
         We recommend opening containers and volumes with `udisksctl` as this uses [Polkit](https://en.wikipedia.org/wiki/Polkit).
-Most file managers, such as those included with popular desktop environments, can now unlock encrypted files.
+Most file managers, such as those included with popular desktop environments, can unlock encrypted files.
 Tools like [udiskie](https://github.com/coldfix/udiskie) can run in the system tray and provide a helpful user interface.
         ```
         udisksctl loop-setup -f /path-to-file
         udisksctl unlock -b /dev/loop0
         ```

-    ## Backup of volume headers
+    !!!
+Warning "Back up volume headers"
-    We recommend you always [backup your LUKS headers](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Backup_and_restore) in case of partial drive failure.
+        We recommend you always [back up your LUKS headers](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Backup_and_restore) in case of partial drive failure.
 This can be done with:

         ```
         cryptsetup luksHeaderBackup /dev/device --header-backup-file /mnt/backup/file.img
         ```

     [Visit gitlab.com](https://gitlab.com/cryptsetup/cryptsetup){ .md-button .md-button--primary }

 ## Browser-based
-Web based encryption can be useful when you need to encrypt a file, and you cannot install software or apps on your device.
+Browser-based encryption can be useful when you need to encrypt a file but cannot install software or apps on your device.

 ### hat.sh
 !!! recommendation